Beat The Heat

 While cold alcoholic beverages can feel refreshing, do know alcohol has a diuretic effect on the body, which means it will not contribute to your hydration status and may actually worsen it.

-By practising these habits, my endurance in the summer heat has greatly increased, which means I can enjoy this beautiful season so much more.
+By putting these habits into action my tolerance for the summer heat has greatly improved, which means I can enjoy this beautiful season so much more.

 ☀️Have fun out there!